OutSystems/docs-product/src/extensibility-and-integration/javascript/web/intro.md

 ### Run JavaScript code using an unescaped Expression

 You can use unescaped Expressions to include JavaScript statements at a specific location in your Web Screen.
-The browser of the user of your application runs these JavaScript statements as soon as it evaluates the Expression element.
+The browser runs these JavaScript statements as soon as it evaluates the Expression element on the page.

 1. Add an Expression element to your Web Screen/Block.